April is Active Dog Month

 During the height of the Roman Empire, low quality bread, deemed “unfit for human consumption,” was referred to as “dog bread” and fed to stray and companion dogs.
 Over the centuries, it transformed into the treats we give our own pooches today.

-After World War II, the focus shifted from making biscuits as a meal or supplement to more of a dessert snack or treat for dogs.
-Still, the Milk-Bone remained the preeminent dog biscuit until the end of the 1960s when other manufacturers jumped on the dog treat bandwagon producing similar products.
+Later, the focus shifted from making biscuits as a meal or supplement to more of a dessert snack or treat for dogs.
+Still, the Milk-Bone remained the preeminent dog biscuit until the end of the 1960s when other manufacturers jumped on the dog treat bandwagon producing similar products9.

 Today, there’s no need to search far for a new and different dog biscuit on the market.
 Many are considered nutritious with additional benefits such as keeping teeth clean, aiding with arthritis, being lower-fat or for restricted diets.